Related: Squarespace Review – 2023

 - Plugins and themes are minimal but are of high quality.

 - Squarespace offers its users all of the pieces that a typical small-sized company will need to build their sites.

 - It takes a little time to learn if you are a beginner, which makes for a steep learning curve.
 However, there are many options for customization.

 - It requires you to have a separate hosting service.

-- Many different themes and plugins, but the volume of options have inconsistent quality and usability.
+- There are many different themes and plugins, but the volume of options has inconsistent quality and usability.